software-assignments-fall2021/project-proposal-julius-nedzinskas/README.md

 - Global warming (contribution to the "greener" society - second-hand markets extend the lifetime of electronics and hardly recycable items)

 ### For whom?
 Such platform would be perfect for students, but also for humble New Yorkers.
-Well suited for a densely populated cities like New York.
+Well suited for densely populated cities like New York.

 ### How?
 #### Listing